berlin-open-wireless-lab/WiFiScoutServ/README.md

 The API backend.

+A demo is available at https://wifiscout.pcksr.net/

 You will also need the following:
 - WiFiSCORE (JSON device database): https://github.com/berlin-open-wireless-lab/WiFiSCORE/
 - WiFiDePict (picture database): https://github.com/berlin-open-wireless-lab/WiFiDePict/

 ## Manual installation

+These instructions are suitable to test the application with Django built-in development server in debug mode.

 ### Python dependencies